 When you have time, you have patience.
 Sorting and pricing requires mental energy.
-Create designated evenings or weekends where it’s “stuff sorting” time – possibly accompanied by music and beers if you so wish to pump yourself up for your impending travels (from our experience, this is effective until about beer #3).
+Create designated evenings or weekends where it’s “stuff sorting” time – possibly accompanied by music and beers if you so wish to pump yourself up for your impending travels (usually effective til about beer #3).

 Our selling routine went something like this:

 - Determine if item is sell, donate, or keep*. (*If it’s keep, ask yourself why.
 Is it irreplaceable?
 Choose your keeps CAREFULLY!
 Re-visit your “keep” pile on several occasions.
 It gets easier to pass on as you revisit)

 - If selling, take a few quality photos.
 Photograph the front, sides and back as appropriate.
 Take clear photos in bright light (natural sunlight is best).
 Good photos often determine not just if an item sells, but whether it looks deserving of the listed price.

 - Don’t be lazy with postings.
 Detailed description paint a clear idea of the item for buyers.
 It will not only improve your likelihood of selling, but getting your asking price.
 Be convincing and specific.
 State an item’s true condition, features, colour, and any freebies or extras you’re willing to include.
 Help the buyer envision its quality and potential use (e.g. “would make a great gift for the holidays” or “a lovely piece to brighten up any living space”).
 Finally, make sure to include a link to a mass album or a page of all your listings to say something like, “I’m selling many more items as I’m going away overseas, feel free to check them out here: ____”.